 The North Dakota League of Cities publishes an Abandoned Building Guide for those in communities with a need to utilize empty houses and their lots.

-Deb Walworth, executive director of Prairie West Development has a 3-phase housing program she developed for dealing with empty homes and out-of-state owners.
+Deb Walworth, executive director of Prairie West Development has a housing program she developed for dealing with empty homes and out-of-state owners.

 Developing Housing Projects